bartventer/dotfiles/README.md

 The script performs the following steps:

-1. Checks and installs `zsh` and `oh-my-zsh`.
+1. Check and install `zsh` and `oh-my-zsh`.
-2. Creates symbolic links for files from the repository to the home directory.
+2. Create symbolic links for files from the repository to the home directory.
-3. Determines the current shell (exit if not `bash` or `zsh`).
+3. Determine the current shell (exit if not `bash` or `zsh`).
-4. Identifies the package manager and installs packages.
+4. Identify the package manager and install packages.
-5. Clones `oh-my-zsh` plugins and theme.
+5. Clone `oh-my-zsh` plugins and theme.
-6. Installs `oh-my-zsh` theme.
+6. Install `oh-my-zsh` theme.
-7. Installs fonts.
+7. Install fonts.
-8. Sources `.zshrc` file.
+8. Source `.zshrc` file.
+9. Parse `config.json` for Neovim configuration and apply it.
-9. Installs and configures `Neovim`.
+10. Install and configure `Neovim`.

 You can customize the installation using the following command-line options: